With the 2021/22 season over, here are the final top 10 rankings for the European Golden Shoe race.

-So here Ace Football checks out the 10 current leaders for this season’s Golden Shoe using only players from a top-five European league.
+So here Ace Football checks out the 10 leaders for this season’s Golden Shoe using only players from a top-five European league.

-7. Mohamed Salah (Liverpool) – 32 points
+9. Mohamed Salah (Liverpool) – 46 points

 While many fans have questioned his seventh-place finish in the Ballon d’Or, Mohamed Salah has done his talking on the pitch instead.

-5. Dusan Vlahovic (Fiorentina) – 34 points
+7. Dusan Vlahovic (Juventus) – 48 points

 A peek at his stats explains why so many top European clubs are said to be interested.
-In only 21 games, Dusan Vlahovic has already scored 17 goals and chipped in two assists.
-The Serbian’s efforts have helped Fiorentina become top-six challengers in the Serie A standings, and now he is strutting his stuff at Juventus after a €70 million transfer in January.
+In only 36 games, Dusan Vlahovic has scored 24 goals and chipped in three assists this season.
+The Serbian’s efforts helped Fiorentina become top-six challengers in the Serie A standings, and now he is strutting his stuff at Juventus after a €70 million transfer in January.

-2. Patrik Schick (Bayer Leverkusen) – 36 points
+6. Patrik Schick (Bayer Leverkusen) – 48 points

 The Czech Republic international has carried over his brilliant Euro 2020 form to the Bundesliga this term.

-1. Robert Lewandowski (Bayern Munich) – 46 points
+1. Robert Lewandowski (Bayern Munich) – 70 points